TommonPavou/Persistent-Effects/README.md

 ## Description:
 Persistent Effects is a server-side mod designed to enhance gameplay and convenience.
-It ensures that players retain their active status effects even after death, eliminating the frustration of losing buffs or debuffs upon respawning.
-By preserving effects and reapplying them automatically, this mod not only improves the player experience but also maintains fairness in multiplayer environments, as it prevents players from removing effects by dying.
+It ensures that players retain their positive status effects even after death, eliminating the frustration of losing buffs upon respawning.
+By preserving effects and reapplying them automatically, this mod not only improves the player experience but also maintains fairness in multiplayer environments.

 Key Features:

-  - Keep's the players effects even after death.
+  - By default, keep's all the players positive status effects even after death.

   - Preserves the type, level, and remaining duration of each effect.

+  - Configurable with the givven config file.

-  - Fully compatible with vanilla-like effects.
+  - Fully compatible with modded effects.

 Whether you're running a small private server or a large multiplayer world, Persistent Effects helps streamline gameplay while maintaining balance and fairness.

-Full compatibility with mods that introduce other effects with non-vanilla mechanics is not guaranteed.
+This mod has full compatibility with most mods that introduce new effects or alter existing ones.

 I will soon release this mod for additional Minecraft versions.
 To stay up to date for future updates and releases, consider following this mod!